NophKe/Vy/README.md

 sys.stdin.read(1) to read an only one character.
 Moreover some characters like
 <CURSOR-UP> are historically mapped to an escape sequence consisting of multiple bytes.

-Implementing custom low level functions such as input() or print() used to be a common thing for 8 bits computers...
-But as soon as you want portability across various terminal implementation/emulation, the simpler soon becomes using libraries....

-« In computer programming, one may solve any problem by adding another level of indirection....
-Except when the problem is too many levels of indirection... »

 Vy is a **light** python implementation of the Vi text editor.
 It has no external dependency outside standard lib.
 But it can use the Pygments library (if present) for syntax highlighting, and Jedi (if present) for things like